nirokay/gitman/README.md

 # gitman - Git Repository Manager

 Have you been cloning git repositories left and right?
-Do you wish to keep them automatically up-to date?
+Do you wish to keep them automatically up-to date, run automated scripts on them?

-gitman is a cross-platform manager for git repositories, that are located inside a single directory.
+gitman is a cross-platform manager for git repositories, that are located inside a single directory or are symlinked to it.

 ## Usage